aws-samples/amazon-aurora-labs-for-mysql/docs/prereqs/environment/index.md

     * Do you see a value similar to `i-0123456789abcdef0` (the value may vary) for the **bastionInstance** CloudFormation stack output key?

-    If so, you may proceed to the next lab: [**Connect to the EC2 workstation**](/prereqs/connect/).
+    If so, you may proceed to the next lab: [**Connect to the Session Manager workstation**](/prereqs/connect/).
 Otherwise please revisit the instructions above, you might have missed a step.